 Tax and harbor fee not included in the above prices.

 Kick off the start of our cruise season with the chance to view the return of the gray whales to Alaskan waters.
 Our Gray Whale Watching Cruise begins in early spring, departing from the Seward Harbor 360 Hotel dock at 1:00 p.m.
 During this time, search for California gray whales as they make their annual migration from Baja to the Bering and Chukchi Seas, passing by the opening of Resurrection Bay on their incredible journey north.

 Our Gray Whale Watching Cruise travels approximately 55 miles along the rugged coastline of Resurrection Bay to the Gulf of Alaska.
-In addition to gray whales, you also might see humpback whales, orca whales, Dall’s porpoises, sea otters, and seabirds.
+In addition to gray whales, you also might see humpback whales, orcas, Dall’s porpoises, sea otters, and seabirds.
 Occasionally you will see mountain goats with their newly born kids or bears foraging for vegetation along the coastline of Resurrection Bay.

 Nestled high in the mountains along the coast of Resurrection Bay are several alpine glaciers, with brilliant blue colors peeking out from the snow-covered mountains.
 We will cruise by Bear Glacier, a piedmont glacier and the largest glacier in Kenai Fjords National Park.